 January of 2020 was my first visit to the Festival Mondial du Cirque de Demain, and it proved to be an adventure very different than the one I had expected.
 I had prepared for an experience like those I had as a performer at festivals in Wuqiao (China), Albacete (Spain), and Mexico City – lots of amazingly talented people coming together in a supportive community where luck and politics were part of the story of who left with a medal.
 The 41st edition of the “Festival of Tomorrow” proved to be all that, and more.

-The next day one of the back stage team confirmed that they had never heard of such an accident happening at the Festival.
+The next day one of the backstage team confirmed that they had never heard of such an accident happening at the Festival.
 A member of the circus community commented that competition is about striving for the most difficult skills, and so it is inherently more dangerous than a typical circus performance.
-I was told that in France there is a requirement to have trained fire personnel on site, but not emergency medical responders.
-I am curious what may change in the festival’s emergency response plans in future festivals.
+I was told that in France there is a requirement to have trained fire personnel on-site, but not emergency medical responders.
+I am curious about what may change in the festival’s emergency response plans in future festivals.

 The second “never before” at the Festival event that happened was the disrobing of two performers.
 During the show that was not filmed on live-stream, the hair hang duo of Laura Stokes and Francesca Hyde ended their act by dropping their dresses to the floor below – something they hadn’t done in rehearsals.